 With its iconic Half Dome and El Capitan, Yosemite is a major destination for outdoor lovers who want to experience the best hikes.
 There are even places to take to the water and try out rafting or kayaking.

 With fewer people around you can experience some of the delights that the park is known for in peace and quiet.
+This gives better access to some of the best photo spots in Yosemite.

 How to get to Yosemite in the Fall